Llantrisant and Taff Vale Junction Railway: The end of broad gauge

 The broad gauge group of railways in South Wales converted their gauge to narrow (standard) gauge in May 1872, bringing to an end the need for transshipment of goods and minerals at Llantrisant.

 This had significant implications for the New Lines diagonal route.
 It had been conceived to carry the Ogmore coal to Penarth, but now that the South Wales Main Line was standard gauge, the traffic went by that route, and it was clear that if the diagonal route to Waterhall Junction were built, it would not carry much traffic.
-The TVR wished to abandon the construction of it, but there were heavy penalty clauses in the authorising Act in this event; moreover a new colliery had been opened on the route and it was likely that the proprietor would successfully seek compensation if the line was not built.
+The TVR wished to abandon the construction of it, but there were heavy penalty clauses in the authorising act of Parliament in this event; moreover a new colliery had been opened on the route and it was likely that the proprietor would successfully seek compensation if the line was not built.

 Perhaps the most important factor was that the presumed construction of the line was important in negotiating apportionment (as between the TVR group of railways and the GWR group) of through rates for the mineral traffic from the Ogmore Valley.

-An extension of time for construction of Railway No 1 (the Waterhall Junction line) was obtained in 1877 and the intention was to return to Parliament the following year and apply for abandonment.
-In fact the negotiations on rate apportionment dragged on, and a further extension of time for construction of Railway No 1 had to be obtained in 1880.
+An extension of time for construction of Railway No. 1 (the Waterhall Junction line) was obtained in the Llantrissant and Taff Vale Junction Railway (Extension of Time) Act 1877 (40 & 41 Vict. c. cxxxvii) and the intention was to return to Parliament the following year and apply for abandonment.
+In fact the negotiations on rate apportionment dragged on, and a further extension of time for construction of Railway No. 1 had to be obtained in 1880.

 In 1880 however, the picture began to change; a new branch line, the Treferig Railway, was being planned and it might bring traffic to the line.
-The west curve at Common Branch Junction had been lifted, probably without ever having passed a train over it, and a new junction to the future Railway No 1 was made.
+The west curve at Common Branch Junction had been lifted, probably without ever having passed a train over it, and a new junction to the future Railway No. 1 was made.
 Nevertheless progress was very slow on the new line; the application to form Waterhall Junction was only submitted in 1886, and the line was opened on 11 September 1886.

-Very little traffic used the new line; in 1910 the General manager of the TVR said "There is very little traffic on it and it need never have been constructed."
+Very little traffic used the new line; in 1910 the general manager of the TVR said: